Publish the App to Azure Azure App Service

-As the last step, you will publish the application to an Azure Website.
+As the last step, you will publish the application to Azure.
 In Solution Explorer, right-click the project and select Publish.

 Clicking Publish invokes the Publish Web dialog.
 If you checked Host in Cloud when you first created the project, then the connection and settings are already configured.
 In that case, just click the Settings tab and check "Execute Code First Migrations".
 (If you didn't check Host in Cloud at the beginning, then follow the steps in the next section.)

 To deploy the app, click Publish.
 You can view the publishing progress in the Web Publish Activity window.
 (From the View menu, select Other Windows, then select Web Publish Activity.)